 To ensure that your beard stays shiny and healthy, you should use oil to condition your facial hair and keep it gleaming.
-Some of the best beard oils don’t cost a whole lot, but they’ll keep your skin from itching during your first few stages.
+Some of the best beard oils don’t cost a lot, but they’ll keep your skin from itching during your first few stages.

 You only need a few drops of oil to rub in your hands and massage it into your beard.
-You can apply this oil once per day or more depending on the climate of where you live.
+You can apply beard oil once per day or more depending on the climate of where you live.

 3. Trimming Your Beard and Neckline

 The worst thing you could do is allow your beard to grow without any direction or shape.
 This leads to unruly beards that take over your face and neck.
 Distinguished beardsman have a clear shape to their beards.
 Trimming is essential, and you can use your trimmers or razor to keep your beard in line easily.

 Scissors are best to keep your hair at the right length, but trimmers also work.
 One thing to watch for is split ends with trimmers.
-Every few weeks, you should trim down your beard so that it keeps to the right length and shape.
+Every few weeks, you should trim down your beard so it keeps to the right length and shape.

 You can take two fingers and put them on your Adam’s apple.
 The top finger shows the place where you should trim your beard to.
 One thing that you should never do is trim right at your jawline, as it will look awkward.

 4. Moisturize Your Skin

 When you start experiencing beard itch or dandruff because of dry skin, then you’ll need a good moisturizer.
 There are a variety of moisturizers based on skin types.

-You should pick one based on dry skin if you are experiencing flakes.
+You should pick one based on dry skin if you’re experiencing flakes.
 However, there are also moisturizers for oily skin and combination.
 Here’s a list of the top moisturizers for men.